-J.A1.1.2.2 If for any reason it is not practicable to establish an Election Timetable in accordance with Paragraph J.A1.2.1.1 or to proceed on the basis of an Election Timetable which has been established, the Secretary may establish a different timetable, or revise the Election Timetable, by notice to all offshore transmission owners, the panel and the authority, provided that such timetable or revised timetable shall provide for the election to be completed before 01 April in the Election Year.
+J.A1.7 If for any reason it is not practicable to establish an election timetable in accordance with Paragraph J.A1.6 or to proceed on the basis of an election timetable which has been established, the Secretary may establish a different timetable, or revise the election timetable, by notice to all offshore transmission owners, the panel and the Authority, provided that such timetable or revised timetable shall provide for the election to be completed before 01 April in the election year.

-J.A1.1.2.3 A nomination or voting paper received by the Secretary later than the respective required date under the Election Timetable (subject to any revision under Paragraph A1.1.2.2) shall be disregarded in the election.
+J.A1.8 A nomination or voting paper received by the Secretary later than the respective required date under the election timetable (subject to any revision under Paragraph J.A1.7) shall be disregarded in the election.

-J.A1.2.
 CANDIDATES

-J.A1.2.1 Nominations
+Nominations

-J.A1.2.1.1 Nominations for candidates shall be made in accordance with the
+J.A1.9 Nominations for candidates shall be made in accordance with the election timetable.

-Election Timetable.

-J.A1.2.1.2 Subject to Paragraph J.A1.1.1.3, each offshore transmission owner may nominate one candidate for election by giving notice to the Secretary.
+J.A1.10 Subject to Paragraph J.A1.3, each offshore transmission owner may nominate one candidate for election by giving notice to the Secretary.

-J.A1.2.2 List of candidates
+List of candidates

-J.A1.2.2.1 The Secretary shall draw up a list of the nominated candidates and circulate the list to all offshore transmission owners by the date specified in the Election Timetable.
+J.A1.11 The Secretary shall draw up a list of the nominated candidates and circulate the list to all offshore transmission owners by the date specified in the election timetable.

-J.A1.2.2.2 The list shall specify the offshore transmission owner by whom each candidate was nominated and any affiliations which the candidate may wish to have drawn to the attention of offshore transmission owners.
+J.A1.12 The list shall specify the offshore transmission owner by whom each candidate was nominated and any affiliations which the candidate may wish to have drawn to the attention of offshore transmission owners.